Smartglasses: Safety

 Concerns have also been raised on operating motor vehicles while wearing the device.
 On 31 July 2013 it was reported that driving while wearing Google Glass is likely to be banned in the UK, being deemed careless driving, therefore a fixed penalty offense, following a decision by the Department for Transport.
 In the U.S., West Virginia state representative Gary G. Howell introduced an amendment in March 2013 to the state's law against texting while driving that would include bans against "using a wearable computer with head mounted display."
 In an interview, Howell stated, "The primary thing is a safety concern, it [the glass headset] could project text or video into your field of vision.
 I think there's a lot of potential for distraction."

 In October 2013, a driver in California was ticketed for "driving with monitor visible to driver (Google Glass)" after being pulled over for speeding by a San Diego Police Department officer.
 The driver was reportedly the first to be ticketed for driving while wearing a Google Glass.
 While the judge noted that 'Google Glass fell under "the purview and intent" of the ban on driving with a monitor', the case was thrown out of court due to lack of proof the device was on at the time.

-Functionality

-Today most AR devices look bulky, and applications such as navigation, a real-time tourist guide, and recording, can drain smart glasses' batteries in about 1–4 hours.
-Battery life might be improved by using lower-power display systems (as with the Vaunt), wearing a battery pack elsewhere on the body (such as a belt pack or companion smart necklace).
+Smart glasses and accessibility

+Smart glasses can also be used an accessibility tool for people with low vision or blindness.
+There are many different models of smart glasses designed specifically for users who have low vision or are blind, such as the OrCam, Envision, and eSight.
+These devices use optical character recognition (OCR) and AI to recognise words, objects, and people, which can then be communicated audibly to the wearer.
+Often these glasses will include a magnification feature, though this varies from model to model.

+While not specifically designed as an accessibility too, the Meta Ray-Ban smart glasses are compatible with accessibility app Be My Eyes and can be used to make hands-free phone calls to sighted volunteers.
+They also have OCR capacity which can be useful for reading signs and text in the same as specifically designed accessibility smart glasses.